 In the first 24 hours of her putting out the record, it was in the top 50 in sales in the US.
 That’s star power.

 Whether you associate her with Elvis, a bizarre baked beans bath (1975’s Tommy) or your favorite musical, you’ll be delighted to discover she’s also still one of the classiest human beings on the planet – polite, upbeat, candid and kind.

 How does one become an icon?
-Here are some unexpected clues, from one of our favorites.
+Here are some unexpected clues.

 1 You were born in Sweden and moved to America as a little girl.
 Culturally, is there any way you identify as Swedish?

 Of course, I identify as Swedish.
 Of course!
 I was an only child.
 I came here when I was six-years-old with Mother.
 Daddy left when I was a year old.
 He had wanderlust.
 He wanted to go to America.
 It was during World War II.
 He just thought it was too dangerous for Mother and I to cross the ocean.
 So, five years later when I was six, we crossed the ocean.

 Love first, and, of course, a lot of discipline.
 Very Swedish.
 And you don’t ask for things.
 You don’t talk about yourself There’s always somebody better than you.
 Humility.